 Did you ask about all possible hard drives, flash drives or desktops?
 Even a thumb drive may contain important files that could easily be kept off the map.

-Consider all possible sources of documents as well as all possible channels of communication.
+Consider all possible sources of files as well as all possible channels of communication.
 For example: young tech startups communicate primarily by text, not email.
 If texts are the common business communication channel for the party in question, then text messages are necessary in collection.
 Text messages are more difficult to collect for eDiscovery purposes because all text messages sent possibly over many years between two people are contained as one communication (and therefore one document!).
 When does one conversation start and end?
 Varying data sources may require different collection methods and strategies.

 As an attorney investigating to find all relevant data sources, you must ask the right questions.
 What are the issues?
 How do they communicate?
 Where are all the places they may keep files?
 Which issues are likely to exist in which departments?
 What are the platforms they use and record information in?
 Know the data map of the client, go through everything they could possibly have and drill down from there.
 In high stakes litigation, you cannot miss anything, not even because you might get sanctioned - it could help you!

 Do they have a CRM?
 Many attorneys don’t know that Customer Relationship Management software such as Salesforce and Hubspot even exist.
 A CRM may contain valuable information about certain business practices or relationships with specific customers.
 Think about these things.
 You need to know where to find data that has probative value – that is data that is relevant and could resolve your dispute.
 Identifying useful or prejudicial data early on will help inform your risk management and settlement tactics.
-In the end civil litigation is about property ownership and money.
+In the end, civil litigation is about property ownership and money.

 If your attorneys need help with the preservation or collection stage, DWR can assist with free advice or with professional services for a fee.
 Digital WarRoom is focused on training clients to do it themselves.
 We are available to advise you throughout the process.

 Once you are sure you understand the context of the case, you should go through a general screening to understand what was preserved.
 For instance, if you get a zip file, open it first and see what is inside.
-First look at the folder structure.
+First, look at the folder structure.
 Is this folder structure artificial?
 By artificial, we mean that the folders are setup specifically for the purpose of eDiscovery document delivery.
 For example the folders could be: Company emails, documents for litigation, keyword hits on office files, contracts for the last 5 years, file server.
 Some companies who are subpoenaed may have to create and compile a new folder specifically for the purpose of delivering the files in question.

 Example: If DWR had to provide business contracts over the last 5 years to outside counsel, we would probably create a specific folder to provide documents dating back to the required 5 years.
 Since you may be on the receiving end of this transaction, maintaining the initial folder organization is probably useful to you.
 Now you can answer questions like: why is this document in this folder?
-If you are given four folders and those folder names don’t make sense to you, email the owner of the documents.
+If you are given four folders and those folder names don’t make sense to you, email the owner of the native files.